Quick Facts | Answer |

-No, Nevada does not have rent control laws limiting the amount that landlords may ask for rent.
-Although state law does not prohibit local governments from establishing their own rent control laws and some have made attempts, none have been successful.
+Nevada does not have rent control laws limiting the amount that landlords request for rent.
+State law does not prohibit local governments from establishing local rent control laws, although there have been several unsuccessful attempts made.

 When Can a Landlord Raise Rent in Nevada?